What is the Difference Between git stash and git commit?

 git log

-command stages changes for commit, while git log
+The git add command stages changes for commit, while git log displays the history of commits in the repository.

-Key Differences Between git stash
+Key Differences Between git stash and git commit

-Aspect | git stash |
+| Aspect | git stash |

 git commit |

-Purpose | Temporarily save uncommitted changes. | Save changes permanently to the repository. |
+| Purpose | Temporarily save uncommitted changes. | Save changes permanently to the repository. |

-Scope | Local and temporary. | Global and part of project history. |
+| Scope | Local and temporary. | Global and part of project history. |

-Usage | Useful for switching tasks or branches. | Useful for finalizing and sharing changes. |
+| Usage | Useful for switching tasks or branches. | Useful for finalizing and sharing changes. |

-Restoration | Re-applied using git stash apply or git stash pop . |
+| Restoration | Re-applied using git stash apply or git stash pop. |

-Accessible via commit history (git log ). |
+Accessible via commit history (git log). |

-History | Does not appear in the commit log. | Appears in the commit log and project history. |
+| History | Does not appear in the commit log. | Appears in the commit log and project history. |

-Collaboration | Not shareable with others. | Can be shared via remote repositories. |
+| Collaboration | Not shareable with others. | Can be shared via remote repositories. |

-When to Use git stash
+When to Use git stash vs git commit

-depends on the situation and the purpose of your changes:
+The choice between git stash and git commit depends on the situation and the purpose of your changes:

 - Use

-when your changes are incomplete, experimental, or you need to temporarily switch tasks without committing. - Use
+git stashwhen your changes are incomplete, experimental, or you need to temporarily switch tasks without committing. - Use

-when your changes are finalized, tested, and ready to become part of the project history.
+git commitwhen your changes are finalized, tested, and ready to become part of the project history.

 Best Practices

-For git stash
+For git stash:

 - Use descriptive messages when stashing changes (e.g.,

-). - Regularly clean up unused stashes using
+git stash save "WIP: Feature X"). - Regularly clean up unused stashes using

-For git commit
+For git commit:

 - Write clear and concise commit messages that describe the changes.